Theta-Phi/Pythia/readme.md

 # Introduction

-Delphi is a helpful chatbot to assist with quering multiple documents in multiple collections.
+Pythia is a helpful chatbot to assist with quering multiple documents in multiple collections.
 The AI uses openAI API with langchain.
 The system requires a ChromaDB server for the vectorstore.

 The application uses the streamlit library for the forntend.